telekom/3gpp-meeting-tools/3GPP Tools/README.md

 ### Tab 1: Meetings & Sync
 * **Syncing:** On the right-side panel, ensure all three Scrape Configuration checkboxes are checked, then click **"🔄 Sync All Meetings"**.
 Watch the console as it maps directories, extracts TDocs, and back-fills metadata.
 * **Filtering:** Use the dropdowns to quickly find "SA2" meetings that were "Electronic" and "Ad-Hoc".
+* **Local Cache Setup:** Use the "Local Cache Directory" input box to define where your offline files and TDocs are saved.
-* **Right-Click Menu:** Right-click any row to view full meeting info, jump to the FTP folder, or open the 3GPP Portal.
+* **Right-Click Menu:** Right-click any row to view full meeting info, jump to the FTP folder, open the 3GPP Portal, **or manage local offline files (Open Cache, Open TDocs List, Bulk Cache Docs).**

 ### Tab 2: Document Slicer
 * Click **"Browse..."** to select a heavy `.docx` specification file.